nihilexmachina/Adafruit-Macropad-RP2040-macro-ducky.py/README.md

 Please, refer to the LICENSE contained in this repository for further information.

 ### To Do
-Integrate with the Adafruit CircuitPython Ducky library Perhaps use more vars to simplify and modularize the declaration of the keypresses.
+Integrate with the Adafruit CircuitPython Ducky library.
+Perhaps use more vars to simplify and modularize the declaration of the keypresses.